-With just all-purpose flour, salt, and warm water, you can turn simple ingredients into hours of fun.
-We’ve had a blast this fall coloring our play dough orange and adding pumpkin pie spice to give it a festive smell and feel.
+With just all-purpose flour, salt and warm water, you can turn simple pantry ingredients into hours of fun.
+We’ve had a blast year after year in the fall coloring our play dough orange and adding pumpkin pie spice to give it a festive smell and feel.

 When you’re finished playing, no need to throw away your dough.
 Just roll it into a ball, gently sprinkle it with a flour and salt mixture and store in an airtight container.

 Do you have children or grandchildren at home that would love this idea?
 Let me know if you try it with them.

 Once you have this recipe down, swap out the scent and color to suit any holiday or festivity.
 Try peppermint oil and/or ground cinnamon and red food dye to make Christmas play dough for the holidays.